kyma-project/kyma/docs/tracing/10-01-traces-troubleshooting.md

 >**NOTE**: Using a very high value may affect Istio's performance and stability.

-2. The current Knative trace sampling rate is also at `0.1` where `1` is the maximum value.
+2. The current Knative trace sampling rate is at `0.1` where `1` is the maximum value.
 To have complete trace recordings, run:

 ```bash
 kubectl edit cm -n knative-eventing config-tracing